"Agh! Agh! Agh! Agh! Agh! Agh! Agh! Agh! Agh!"

 - In the song "Tourniquet" by Evanescence: "I WAANT TOOO DIEEEEEEEEEEEEEEEEEEEEEEEE!!!!!!!!"

-- The 13-second scream in Iron Maiden's "Number of the Beast" is unexpected not only by the listeners, but wasn't a part of the original song.
+- The 13-second scream in Iron Maiden's "Number of the Beast" from The Number of the Beast is unexpected not only by the listeners, but wasn't a part of the original song.
 It was caused by Bruce Dickinson's frustration over the number of takes, and the producers decided to Throw It In.

 - There's a delightful blast of horns that could shatter windows in spontaneous intervals during the otherwise lovely and calming 'Starlings' from Elbow.